kaustavdm/website/blog/remembering-archiving-retrieval.md

 The tension between preservation and forgetting underscores the need for nuance in how we approach building knowledge archives.
 Hoarding every piece of data indiscriminately is neither practical nor meaningful, unless it is queryable and retrievable with its context.
 Instead, we should prioritise data that fosters understanding and insight. **Intent** becomes a critical factor here; archiving the motivations, decisions, and contexts behind actions often provides more value than the actions themselves.

 Here's the thing: collective memory often appears orderly when viewed as linear history, but it is chaotic to individuals within the system.
-To avoid biased narratives, it is essential to capture diverse perspectives, akin to viewing a single event through the eyes of multiple characters in a story.[^1]
+To avoid biased narratives, it is essential to capture diverse perspectives, similar to viewing a single event through the eyes of multiple characters in a story.[^1]

 ---